oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/provision-pdb/provision-pdb.md

     The PDB Creation page also has other options for creating a PDB.
 For this task, ignore the other options.

 1. Oracle Enterprise Manager opens a Search and Select window.
-It displays all PDBs from your database instances.
+It displays all PDBs in your database instances.
 Select the source PDB that you want to clone.

 	 ![Select source PDB](./images/clone-pdb-03-select-source-pdb.png " ")

     The green upward arrows in the **Status** field indicate that the PDBs are up and running.

-	 > **Note:** This window supports single select, which means you can select only one source PDB.
+	 > **Note**: This window supports single select, which means you can select only one source PDB.

-    For this task, select *ORCLPDB* and click **Select** to proceed.
+    For this task, click *ORCLPDB* to select it and click **Select** to proceed.
 The window goes back to the PDB Creation page.

 1. Verify that the **Source PDB** field displays the PDB name you selected.
 Leave the **Database Link** field blank.
 For this task, it is not applicable.
     Scroll down the page.
 Under **Container Database Host Credentials**, select the *Named* Credential option, if not already selected.